omnivector-solutions/osd-documentation/testing/_sources/operations/accounting-profiling.rst.txt

 InfluxDB profiling plugin
 =========================

-SLURM provides a profiling gathering plugin to collect metrics and send them to `InfluxDB <https://www.influxdata.com/products/influxdb/>`_.
+Slurm provides a profiling gathering plugin to collect metrics and send them to `InfluxDB <https://www.influxdata.com/products/influxdb/>`_.
 OSD encapsulates the configuration of this plugin in a *Juju relation* between ``slurmctld`` and ``influxdb`` charms.